D3athGr1p/learn-tutorials/celo/deploying-smart-contracts-on-celo-with-truffle.md

 ## Common Errors & Solutions

-If you run into errors at any point, feel free to ask on the Celo channel on the Figment Learn discord server.
-In any case, here are some common errors you may encounter.
+Here are some common errors you may encounter.

 If you get the following error: